folio-org/.github/README-maven.md

 ### Configuration: publish-module-descriptor

-Some Maven-based projects do not have a ModuleDesriptor.
+Some Maven-based projects do not have a ModuleDescriptor.

 Optional.
 Default = true